oatcrunch/pickles-mailer-ms/README.md

 4. Do take note on the `keys` in the example.
 The keys you have in your own .env must match with the ones in the sample above.

 ### Deploy cloud infra using AWS CDK through command line
+1. On project root, run `npm install` (it will install node packages in the root as well as in the subdirectory at modules/mailer-service).
-1. On the project root directory, run `npm run deploy` to create cloud formation stack on AWS which then creates the require cloud infra later on ie Lambda, EventBridge, SQS, DynamoDB and S3.
+1. Run `npm run deploy` to create cloud formation stack on AWS which then creates the require cloud infra later on ie Lambda, EventBridge, SQS, DynamoDB and S3.

 ### Run the ExpressJS backend locally

-1. On project root, run `npm install` (it will install node packages in the root as well as in the subdirectory at modules/mailer-service).
-1. Run `npm run build-start` to trigger build and then start the application.
+1. While still on project root, run `npm run build-start` to trigger build and then start the application.
 2. Optionally, you can split into 2 consecutive commands ie. `npm run build` and `npm run start` in lieu of the previous step.

 ## Running on production mode

-TODO
+1. `cd` to `scripts` directory on terminal and run `create-cluster.bat` to create AWS cluster with a set of nodes of certain specs within a given region.
+2. While operation on step 1 is still running, open another terminal and on the same directory as step 1, run `deploy-persistence-stack.bat`.
+This step will deploy persistence cloud infra such as DynamoDB and S3 as well as other supporting services.
+3. Once step 1 has completed, run `deploy-k8s.bat` on any of the terminal to deploy Kubernetes resources into the newly created cluster from step 1.
+4. Note that if any of the operation above failed for some reason, feel free to re-run the .bat file as it should not have any impact on the final outcome.

 ## Potential Improvements

 TODO

 ## Set Up Instructions
 -   `npm run build` compile typescript to js